nat-n/poethepoet/README.rst

 ✅ Short and sweet commands with extra arguments passed to the task :bash:`poe [options] task [task_args]`

-✅ Tasks can specify and reference environmental variables as if they were evaluated by a shell
+✅ Tasks can specify and reference environment variables as if they were evaluated by a shell

 ✅ Tasks are self documenting, with optional help messages (just run poe without arguments)